Introduction

 Stickers can also be used inside frames and facial templates: to do so, add the ‘Rasterization’ filter there.

-Leard more about creating sticker templates by following this link.
+Leard more about creating Filter templates by following this.

 Animated templates